maiskt/hackathon.github.io/docs/09-IFG.md

 ## BELONG_INFML

-A derived binary variable, BELONG_INFML represents the respondent's current or formal participation in an informal financial group (IFG).
+A derived binary variable, BELONG_INFML represents the respondent's participation in informal societies or group saving schemes.
 The definition varies by sophistication of village-level services, but the common institutions that qualify include:

 * Cooperatives
 * Village-level saving and lending group